QiyangGeng/Cassandra/README.md

 Finally, here is a non-inclusive list of things I am considering getting done:

 ### Short term:
-- Invert return value of execute in Command class
 - Change commands initialized by the manager to have a limited lifetime
 - Upgrade CommandContainer parser
 - Implement DebugManager